pkgit123/edx-aws-sagemaker-course/week3/exercise3.1/README.md

 1. Locate the kmeans_mnist example in SageMaker Python Sdk > kmeans_mnist.ipynb, and click Use.
 1. Click Create copy to copy and launch the example.
 1. To complete the example notebook, run each individual cell, and inspect the output from each run.

+### 3. End running Jupyter processes, and stop the notebook instance.
+1. From the Jupyter notebook home, click Running.
+1. Click Shutdown next to the terminal and notebook.
+1. To stop the notebook instance, return to the AWS console, and click Services > Amazon SageMaker to open the Amazon SageMaker dashboard.
+1. In the left navigation pane, click Notebook instances, and then click Stop next to the edXSageMaker instance.